Inflection Group

 AI adoption for a 400-person global company: strategy, governance,

-tool selection, training, and execution across every function of the business.
+tool selection, training, and execution across every function.

 Before that: commercial legal at an Alphabet-backed robotics AI company, and